netprickle/ipipou/README.md

     verb 2
     ```

+    **Keys, secret, and other options shown here only as an example, for secure setup you have to use your own!**

     If config has sensitive info (like private keys), it's recommended to create `ipipou` user and group, set them for `ipipou@.service`, change permissions:
     ```
     adduser --system --no-create-home --group ipipou